-College of medicine and Health Sci ences Supervised by: Prof. Elsadig Kazzam
+College College of medicine and Health Sciences Supervised by: Prof. Elsadig Kazzam Type of Presentation Oral Presentation Presenter Information: Aysha Humaid Al Neyadi 201106 5359 Abstract:

-Oral Presentation

-Aysha Humaid Al Neyadi 201106 359

-Oral Presentation Oral Presentation

 Heart failure is the main cause of mortality and morbidity in patients with Thalassemia Major (TM), rendering its early diagnosis mandatory.
 Once heart failure becomes overt, it is difficult to reverse.
 In a recent study from the United Kingdom, it was found that 50% of the patients had died before age 35.
 Thalassemia is a major problem in UAE and cardiac remodeling is not yet studied.
 As far as our knowledge permits, this is the first prospective study in the UAE using sophisticated echocardiographic techniques to quantify left ventricular (LV) function.